-What is the purpose of an INTERPOL Red Notice?
+What is a Red Notice?

 Are the individuals wanted by INTERPOL?

-Why is the Red Notice important?
+Why are Red Notices important?

 What should I do if I have information on an individual?

 Please inform your local police authorities and/or the INTERPOL General Secretariat.

 Can I find out if a Red Notice has been issued for me?

 You can contact the Commission for the Control of INTERPOL’s Files (CCF), an independent body.
 Applications to the CCF are free of charge and treated confidentially.